DICKY1987/eafix/README.md

 - `settings.json` – example configuration
 - Includes scaffolding for conditional probability signals, currency strength analytics, and transport failover examples used in tests
+- `src/eafix/indicator_configs` – JSON indicator definitions that are loaded at runtime for plug‑and‑play extensibility